tallforasmurf/PPQT2/README.md

 This is a major rewrite of PPQT to achieve certain goals.

+(May 2014) This project is currently in early stages of development.
+If you are interested in the details of programming with Qt, PyQt and Python 3, you may enjoy following my blog at thispageintentionally.blogspot.com where I write about what I'm learning as I code.

 ## What Is PPQT?

 See github.com/tallforasmurf/PPQT, where PPQT Version 1 (V1) is described: